-Stage 1: Strategic Planning is the first step in an Infrastructure Project.
-The resources here will help campuses align strategy, direction and allocation of resources to strengthen essential functions.
-The next step in completing an Infrastructure Project is Stage 2: Master Plan & CEQA.
+Stage 1: Strategic Planning is the first step in a Self-Support project.
+The resources here will help provide insight on how each campus defines its strategy, direction and allocation of resources to pursue their academic process.
+The next step in completing a Self-Support project is Stage 2: Master Plan & CEQA.

-The strategic planning phase of an infrastructure project starts with getting familiar with the Strategic Plan of the campus.
+The Strategic Planning phase of a Self-Support project starts with getting familiar with the strategic plan of the campus.
 This plan is based on the vision of the president, combining both academic goals for students and faculty and the physical landscape of the campus itself.

-In addition to a strategic plan, each CSU campus has a Physical Master Plan.
-This outlines the physical requirements of a campus' academic and auxiliary programs.
+In addition to a strategic plan, CSU campuses have an Academic Master Plan.
+This outlines the campus president’s vision as it relates specifically to self-support programs.

 SUAM Section VII: 9100-9121 - APD87

 SUAM Section V: 9045-9050 - APD87

 Course Section Report: SUAM Section V: 9045-9050

 Utilization Report: Education Code: 67503